alvarogarcia7/blog_source/content/blog/2015-11-02-functional-implementation-patterns.markdown

 ### Introduction

-The collection suffers the same expansion and contraction than the accordion instrument
+The collection suffers the same expansion and contraction than the accordion instrument.
+In each movement, an action is performed, like a note being played.

 ### Example